kevinrsebastian/AndroidBoilerplate/README.md

 app module.
 When converted to a modular structure, these instrumentation tests in feature modules are no longer detected.
 The DAO tests have been removed in the build.
 No workarounds have been found yet, but potentially running these as unit tests with Robolectric could work.

+---

+### Changing packages

+Things to update when changing the app name and/or package:
+- The package of java folders and file package names
+- Update package in AndroidManifest
+- Update applicationId with the package name in `app/build.gradle`
+- Update rootProject.name with the project name in `settings.gradle`
+- Update app_name in `strings.xml`
+- Rename theme names and update references
+- Rename the Application class and update the reference in AndroidManifest